secretstartups/handbook/support/workflows/test_env.html.md

 1. Testing locally is also recommended - configuring a Docker / VM based system (details below) to your taste will let you quickly spin up a specific GitLab version.
 1. You will need licenses for all self-managed tiers so you can match the features available with your customer's features - see the next section.
 1. For most testing, a single box Omnibus installation will be fine.
-1. If you need a more complex environment (e.g. with a runner configured) [support resources](https://gitlab.com/gitlab-com/support/support-resources/-/blob/master/README.md) can help you.
+1. If you need a more complex environment (e.g. with a runner configured), the following tools can help:
+    * [Support Resources](https://gitlab.com/gitlab-com/support/support-resources/-/blob/master/README.md) via cloud (GCP) VMs
+    * [GitLab Support Setups](https://gitlab.com/gitlab-com/support/toolbox/gitlab-support-setups/-/blob/master/README.md) via local (Virtualbox, VMWare, libvirt) VMs
 1. For K8s Helm installations, we recommend using GKE - see the section below.
 1. If you need to replicate specific cloud provider environments (e.g. for a scaled architecture), see the sections on GCP, AWS and Azure below.
 1. Consider joining the [#support-testing Slack Channel](https://gitlab.slack.com/archives/C0167JB9E02) to share your own tips and tricks for testing environments.